mridlen/DoomBuilderRealm667Bestiary/README.md

 5) I wrote a script to take my INFO file of manually transcribed information and converted it into code that Doom Builder can understand
 6) I made sure it loaded with no errors, although there are still a lot of warnings.
 I haven't tested this a whole lot, but it worked in GZDoom.

+All credits files have been left untouched.
+If you want to know who created something, it's all there in plain text inside the wads that are included inside the pk3 file.
+Or you could just browse on over to https://realm667.com